VinAIResearch/DSW/README.md

 ## Distributional Sliced Wasserstein distance
 This is a pytorch implementation of distributional sliced Wasserstein which is a sliced optimal transport distance between two probability measures.
-Details of the model architecture and experimental results can be found in: "[our following paper](https://arxiv.org/pdf/2002.07367.pdf)".
+Details of the model architecture and experimental results can be found in [our following paper](https://arxiv.org/pdf/2002.07367.pdf).

-### Bibtex:
 ````
 @inproceedings{
 nguyen2021distributional,